ooc-lang/rock/README.rst

 It should compile fine under the latest j/ooc, which you can get at http://github.com/nddrylliog/ooc

-When rock is be stable enough, we're going to ditch j/ooc for good and happily live as chicken and egg forever.
+When rock will be stable enough, we're going to ditch j/ooc for good and happily live as chicken and egg forever.

 Install